Kelly D. Schwartz, PhD - Social Development Research Team Director

 Jenna Young, MSc - Doctoral Candidate

-Jenna is a third-year doctoral student.
+Jenna is a doctoral candidate.
 She joined the School and Applied Child Psychology program in September 2014 and completed her master's thesis, which explores how to empower Canada's Aboriginal youth at school with the use of Positive Youth Development, in August 2016.
 Her research interests include social justice, culture, social psychology, youth development and at-risk populations.

 Marisa Van Bavel, MSc - Doctoral Candidate

 Marisa is a doctoral candidate in the School and Applied Child Psychology program.
 In August 2018, she defended her master's thesis which explored the role of art and culture in Blackfoot student wellness and educational engagement in order to consider how pedagogy and curriculum can be adapted to better serve Blackfoot students.
 Her research interests include prevention, positive youth development, and social justice.
 For her doctoral dissertation, Marisa is interested in collaborating with the Tsuut'ina Nation Policing Service to support a youth violence prevention program.
 Specifically she is exploring resilience among youth typically deemed high-risk.